Scottish-Tech-Army/lms/README.md

-# Welcome to the STA Platform Team's Learning Managment System CDK Python project!
+# Welcome to the STA Platform Team's Learning Management System CDK Python project!

 We have deployed Moodle LMS using the AWS CDK.